saltstack-formulas/opencrowbar-formula/README.rst

   * ./production.sh <FQDN of Node>

 If a bare metal or virtual machine is not available, a docker container works as well with this command:
-  * docker run -t -i centos:centos6 /bin/bash -i
+  * docker run -t -i --privileged centos:centos6 /bin/bash -i